-Since losing my beloved Noodlers Flex Nib fountain pen (it is somewhere in my house), I have resorted back to micron pens but have missed the pressure sensitive lines my fountain pen produces, thus choosing to render this sketch with a dip pen and bottle of ink.
+Since losing my beloved Noodlers Flex Nib fountain pen, I am back to micron pens but have missed the pressure sensitive lines my fountain pen produces.
+So I chose to render this sketch with a dip pen and bottle of ink.

-After a few minutes work, I dropped a pea size black blob of ink in the middle of the sage bush (Hooray for Photoshop!), which renewed my appreciation for the rapid, rhythmic, fluid line work of pen and ink masters such as Walt Kelly and Quentin Blake .
+After a few minutes of drawing, I dropped a pea size black blob of ink in the middle of the sage bush (Hooray for Photoshop!), which renewed my appreciation for the rapid, rhythmic, fluid line work of pen and ink masters such as Walt Kelly and Quentin Blake .